swangarch/zero2ml/README.md

 # zero2ml

 **zero2ml** is a **practice project** to learn machine learning **from zero**,
-by re-implementing fundamental machin learning algorithms.
+by re-implementing fundamental machine learning algorithms.

 The purpose of this repository is **educational**:
 to understand how classic ML models work internally,